oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 Do the same updates to the `gateway/.circleci/config.yml` file.
 Be sure to replace `your-dockerhub-username` and set the correct `IMAGE_NAME`.

 To take advantage of the one-step GitHub integration of CircleCI, you need a [GitHub](https://github.com/signup) account.
 After signing in to GitHub, create a new public repository `store`.
-Follow the instructions to push the existing repository from your local using the command line.
+Follow the instructions to push the existing repository from your local machine to GitHub using the command line.
 Do the same with the `gateway` project.

 [Sign up](https://circleci.com/integrations/github) at CircleCI with your GitHub account, and on the left menu choose **Projects**.
 Find the `store` project and click **Set Up Project**.
-Configure the project to **Use the `.circleci/config.yml` in my repo**.
+Configure the project to use the **Fastest** option (Use the `.circleci/config.yml` in my repo) and type `main` for the branch.
+Click **Set Up Project** to continue.

 {% img blog/jhipster-ci-cd/circleci-project.png alt:"CircleCI project setup form" width:"450" %}{: .center-image }